djadmin/VCSSample/README.md

 VCSSample
 =========

-Sample Codes for the VCS Analysis
+Sample Codes in different programming languages for the VCS Analysis